OctopusDeploy/opentelemetry-teamcity-plugin/README.md

 To clean the project root directory of builds:
 1. Inside the root project folder run `./gradlew clean`.
 The gradlew script will download Gradle for you if it is not already installed.

+### Extending to support a new service

+Adding a new endpoint
+1. Add a new enum value to `OTELService`
+2. Create yourself a new folder under `server/endpoints`
+3. Create an implementation of `IOTELEndpointHandler`.
+   - `getBuildOverviewModelAndView` - set which ui page to use on the build overview
+   - `buildSpanProcessor` - create an OTEL Span Processor to use to configure OTEL
+   - `getSetProjectConfigurationSettingsRequest` - convert the incoming settings POST to your settings request object
+   - `mapParamsToModel` - Convert the saved settings to the UI model
+4. Create an implementation of `SetProjectConfigurationSettingsRequest`
+   - `serviceSpecificValidate` does any validation you require of your settings
+   - `mapServiceSpecificParams` maps settings to a hashmap to save
+5. Add a new case in `OTELEndpointFactory.getOTELEndpointHandler` for your enum value
+6. Add a new jsp file in `resources/buildserverResources/buildOverviewXXXExtension.jsp` to show info on the build overview
+7. Modify `ProjectConfigurationTab`. `projectConfigurationSettings.js` and `projectConfigurationSettings.jsp` to show the settings you need (this part still needs refactoring to split things out)